How to Repressurise a Boiler – A Complete Guide For Beginners

 For example, if you have a digital gauge, the pressure is represented by bars.
 Reading such a gauge is quite easy – if it indicates less than 1 bar, you have a pressure issue.

 Hydraulic pressure gauges, on the other hand, give you a dial reading.
 Generally, this boiler part has two red sections, and sometimes – a green one.
 When the gauge’ needle drops to the left red section, the pressure of the appliance is too low.
 And when it points to the right one – it’s way too high.
 You know what the green section indicates – the normal pressure you are looking for.
-Sometimes, the pressure isn’t the only problem behind a faulty boiler.

 What is The Normal Boiler Pressure?